-15.3 Women's Movement in post-independent India: 1950s and 1960s

-Women's participation in the nationalist movement created the preconditions for the growth of a critical consciousness that found expression in the radical recommendations made by the Women's Sub-committee of the National Planning

-Committee set up by Nehru in 1939-40.
+15.3 Women's Movement in post-independent India: 1950s and 1960s the growth of a critical consciousness that found expression in the radical recommendations made by the Women's Sub-committee of the National Planning Committee set up by Nehru in 1939-40.
 This committee comprising of women active in the nationalist movement was formed to study and draft a plan to improve Indian women's status in the planned economy of free India.
 It wanted development of women based on the ideal of equality and just society and stressed the importance of social as well as economic planning in uplifting the status of women in India.
 Though the committee report was a landmark document, it did not receive any importance in post-independent India.